Getting Kids To Clean

 Divide up the chores.
 It would probably be helpful to bring a chore chart if you'll be using one so you can explain how you'll be keeping track of all housecleaning jobs.

-Perhaps you've chosen to write down each chore, place them all in a bag, and have each child draw his or her weekly task.
+Explain how chores are to be divided up and when these chores are expected to be done.
+Perhaps you've chosen to write down each chore, place them all in a bag, and have each child draw their weekly task.

 If your daughter suggests laying them all out on the table, allowing each person to take turns choosing a chore he likes (or dislikes least), consider implementing her suggestion.